 Making your own scenery for your ‘playscapes’ is a big part of the fun and sets those creative minds in motion.
 A simple cardboard tree will go a long way in favourite scenes like the farm, fairy garden or jungle and will instantly bring more life to the simplest play scenes.

-In case you’d like to know more about small world play, why it is so important for our children’s development and how you can easily get started at home, you can read my beginner’s guide to small world play here.
+In case you’d like to know more about small world play, why it is so important for our children’s development and how you can easily get started at home, you can read my beginner’s guide to small world play here and have a look at our small worlds set ups here.